shaivimalik/covid_illegitimate_features/markdowns/Reproducing_Original_Result.md

 In this study, 15 pre-trained CNN models, originally trained on the ImageNet dataset, were fine-tuned using transfer learning on chest X-ray images from COVID-19 patients, regular pneumonia patients, and healthy patients.
 The chest X-ray images were obtained from two sources: COVID-19 Image Data Collection [2] hosted on GitHub and a chest X-ray images [3] hosted on Kaggle.

 The Kaggle dataset consists of 5,863 X-Ray images, from which 300 normal and 300 pneumonia chest X-ray images were randomly chosen to create the dataset.
 At the time of the study, the GitHub repository contained 340 CXR and CT images, of which 260 frontal CXR images were considered.
 The number of images has increased since then, but to maintain consistency with the paper, we will randomly select 260 CXR images.
-The datasets were split according to the distribution shown in Figure 1.
+The datasets were split according to the distribution shown below.

 |![](../assets/dataset_split.png)|
 |:--------------------------------:|